ldelouw/speedtest-statistics/README.md

 # speedtest-statistics
-Collects speedtest from http://www.speedtest.net to a SQLite DB and draws graphs with PHP and JavaScript
+Collects up- and downstream speed with speedtest-cli from http://www.speedtest.net to SQLite DB and draws graphs using PHP and JavaScript.
 It consists of two parts, a Shell script and a PHP script.

+# Purpose
+* Just for fun
+* Archiving results and contact the provider with historical data in the case the bandwidth provided is lower as guaranteed in the contract

 ## Dependencies